AndreaFedeli99/Distributed_and_Pervasive_Systems/README.md

-# Distributed_and_Pervasive_Systems
+# Distributed and Pervasive Systems exercises
-Exercises from the laboratories of Distributed and Pervasive System course
+This repository contains the exercises from the Distributed and Pervasive System master course.